0n0w1c/electric-grid/faq.md

 #### The Why, what does the Overhaul of the electric network accomplish?
 The wiring rules aren’t meant to be restrictive, but intentionally guide how electric poles connect.
 A key goal is to reduce the need for manual wire disconnections.
-Building isolated electric networks using vanilla wiring can be tedious and error-prone.
+Building isolated electric networks can be tedious and error-prone.
 While these rules won't entirely prevent electric network short-circuits and cross-connections, they make them less likely.

 ---